Huang-lab/AIScientist/peer_review/tres_reviewers/readme.md

    ```

 3. The tool will process the manuscript, query the GPT API for a review, and generate a review report in the same directory as the manuscript file, named `Tres_review_report_<timestamp>_<original_filename>.txt`.

+## Additional Notes

+1. The example folder also contains three output where the total read token lengths was adjusted 6-7.5k, where the output goes from the longest (most tokens left) to shortest.
+Testing was mainly via price-efficient GPT 3.5 turbo (end 2023, beginning 2024), likely GPT 4 models can yield better results.

+2. I've also tried other methods, i.e., using multi-agent framework (autogen) to spin one Editor and three reviewers.
+However it is challenging to get them only to speak up at the time of asking and thus many not required back-and-forth waste the GPT query.
+Also even when using the same GPT model autogen agents already seem to have quite some token lengths occupied and outputs are typically shorter.

+3. Some ideas for future directions: Incorporate other open-source LLMs.
+Directly improve the Manuscript.
+Review peer-review to retain only high-quality comments worth addressing.